s4k1b/Front-End-Developer-s-Guide/js_browser.md

   </body>
   ```

-- The Attribute names are case insensetive.
+- The Attribute names are case insensitive.
 - All the attributes, including the ones we set are visible in `outerHTML`.
 - When a standard attribute changes, the corresponding property is auto-updated and vise-versa. - There are some exceptions: